A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 If your insurer is leaving the market, you'll need to pick a new health plan.
 Here are some tips for picking the plan that will best fit your needs and budget.
 If you're undergoing treatment for a health condition, you'll want to make sure that the new plan includes your doctors in its network and your prescriptions in its formulary.

-In most cases, carriers exit the market at the end of the year, which means you’d have been starting over with a new deductible and out-of-pocket maximum on January 1 even if your plan had been able to renew.
+In most cases – including the Aetna/CVS exit at the end of 2025 –carriers exit the market at the end of the year.
+So you'd have been starting over with a new deductible and out-of-pocket maximum on January 1 even if your plan had been able to renew.
 (All ACA-compliant individual/family health plans follow the calendar year.)
-If your carrier is leaving the market mid-year, you’ll need to prepare yourself for the fact that you’ll likely be starting over at $0 in out-of-pocket spending when your new plan takes effect.

 When can I enroll in a new plan if my carrier is exiting the market?

-Your special enrollment period starts 60 days before your plan ends, and continues for 60 days after it ends.
+Your special enrollment period starts 60 days before your plan ends and continues for 60 days after it ends.
 In most cases, this is centered around the end/start of the new calendar year.
 But if your carrier is exiting the market mid-year, your special enrollment period will depend on when your plan ends.

 Will I still receive a premium subsidy if my carrier exits the market?